Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 1. This sample exposes two endpoints:

-   - `/ping` : This just answers hello world and is a good way to test if your packages are installed correctly without testing Azure itself.
+   - `/ping` : This just answers "hello world" and is a good way to test if your packages are installed correctly without testing Azure itself.
    - `/` : The MSI sample itself

 ## Installation on Azure